 This is a selective rather than an exhaustive list of conditions and diseases that might affect a senior dog (discussion of each topic follows the list):

-Addison’s Disease, Appetite Problems, Arthritis–Various Therapies, Arthritis– Rimadyl/NSAID Therapy, Blindness, Bloat, Body Odor, Cancer, Cognitive Dysfunction Syndrome, Congestive Heart Failure, Cushing’s Disease, Deafness, Degenerative Myelopathy, Dementia (Cognitive Dysfunction Syndrome), Diabetes, Disabilities, Epilepsy, Eye Conditions, Handicapped Pet Resources, Heart Disease, Hip Dysplasia, Hypothyroidism, Incontinence, Inflammatory Bowel Disease, Kidney Disease, Laryngeal Paralysis, Liver Disease, Lumps, Pain, Senility, Skin Conditions, Stroke, Urinary Tract Infections, Vestibular Syndrome
+Addison’s Disease, Appetite Problems, Arthritis–Various Therapies, Arthritis– Rimadyl/NSAID Therapy, Blindness, Bloat, Body Odor, Cancer, Canine Cognitive Dysfunction, Congestive Heart Failure, Cushing’s Disease, Deafness, Degenerative Myelopathy, Dementia (Canine Cognitive Dysfunction), Diabetes, Disabilities, Epilepsy, Eye Conditions, Handicapped Pet Resources , Heart Disease, Hip Dysplasia, Hypothyroidism, Incontinence, Inflammatory Bowel Disease, Kidney Disease, Laryngeal Paralysis, Liver Disease, Lumps, Bumps, Swellings, Pain, Senility, Skin Conditions, Stroke, Urinary Tract Infections, Vestibular Syndrome

 Also known as “hypoadrenocorticism” — caused by insufficient secretion of glucocorticoids (cortisol) and mineralocorticoids (aldosterone) by the adrenal glands.
 From the UC Davis Book of Dogs: “The cause of the disease is unknown, although immune-mediated destruction of the adrenal gland is suspected in most cases.
 The loss of adrenal gland function is usually a gradual process, first leading to a partial deficiency syndrome with relatively mild clinical signs often occurring only during periods of stress (e.g., boarding, travel, after surgery).
 As destruction of the adrenal glands progresses, hormone secretion becomes inadequate even under non-stressful conditions, and a true metabolic crisis without any obvious inciting event then ensues.”